MIACollaborative/justin-core/docs/versioned_docs/version-0.1.0/reference/types.md

   type: HandlerType.DECISION_RULE;

   shouldActivate: (user: JUser, event: JEvent) => Promise<StepReturnResult>;
-  // Determine whether this rule should be run for the user.
-Return `stop` to skip.
+  // Determines whether this rule should be run for this user in response to this event.
+Return `stop` to skip processing the rest of the rule.

   selectAction: (user: JUser, event: JEvent, previousResult: StepReturnResult) => Promise<StepReturnResult>;
-  // Decide what action to take.
-Typically returns a message, reminder, or trigger object.
+  // Decides what action (if any) to take and stores the decision result in the StepReturnResult to be passed to doAction()

   doAction: (user: JUser, event: JEvent, previousResult: StepReturnResult) => Promise<StepReturnResult>;
-  // Actually deliver the action.
-Send the push notification, log the result, etc.
+  // Carry out the action(s) chosen by selectAction(), which are specifiedf in the StepReturnResult.result field

   beforeExecution?: (event: JEvent) => Promise<void>;
   // Optional: run once before any user-level execution.
 Useful for bulk fetches.

   afterExecution?: (event: JEvent) => Promise<void>;
   // Optional: run once after all users are processed.
-Useful for bulk summaries or notifications.
+Useful for bulk actions that affect many users.
 };
 ```